By Eric Vandenbroeck and co-workers

 essentialized representations of Hinduism, whether those of a brahmanical elite or of western academic discourses, has

-led to important advances in the field of religious studies and also trained
+led to important advances in the field of religious studies and

-victims of historical change.26
+certain future victims of historical change.26

 The rush to condemn